Roman-Supernova-PIT/snappl/docs/usage.rst

   * Create a file in that secrets directory named ``roman_snpit_ou2024_nov_ou2024nov`` that has one line holding the password for database access.
 (We will give you this password if you need it.)

-You will then either read the password directly from this file (if you are working on the host system), or you will bind-mount your secrets directory to ``/secrets`` (if you're working in a container).
+You will then either point directly from this file (if you are working on the host system) in a configuration variable, or you will bind-mount your secrets directory to ``/secrets`` (if you're working in a container).

 The minimal config file
 -----------------------